Soneso/as-soroban-sdk/README.md

 ### 1. Setup a new project

-Set up a new AS project as described in the [AssemblyScript Book](https://www.assemblyscript.org/getting-started.html#setting-up-a-new-project)
+Set up a new AssemblyScript project as described in the [AssemblyScript Book](https://www.assemblyscript.org/getting-started.html#setting-up-a-new-project)

 ```shell
 $ mkdir hello